 Shakuntala Rao joined the department in 1992 after completing her Ph.D. at University of Massachusetts-Amherst.
 Shakuntala’s research and teaching interests are the areas of global media, journalism ethics, postcolonial theory and popular culture.
-She has published extensively and influentially in media, communication, journalism and interdisciplinary journals such as Interventions: Journal of Postcolonial Studies, Women’s Studies International Forum, Journal of Communication, Communication Review, Journalism: Theory, Practice, Method, Howard Journal of Communication, Journal of Broadcast and Electronic Media, American Journalism Review, Journal of Communication Inquiry, Rhodes Journalism Review, Media Asia, Asian Journal of Communication and Journal for the Society of Social Research.
+She has published extensively and influentially in media, communication, journalism and interdisciplinary journals such as Interventions: Journal of Postcolonial Studies, Women's Studies International Forum, Journal of Communication, Global Media Journal, Communication Review, Journalism, Howard Journal of Communication, Journal of Broadcast and Electronic Media, American Journalism Review, Rhodes Journalism Review, African Journalism Studies, Media Asia, Asian Journal of Communication and Journal for the Society of Social Research.

-Shakuntala has received several grants and awards including the Ford Foundation Faculty Development Award (SUNY-Albany), Brookings Institute and School of Mass Communication at Tsinghua University short-term fellowship (Beijing), Senior Fulbright Scholarship (India), Fellow at the Stellenbosch Institute of Advanced Study (Stellenbosch, South Africa), and fellow at the Ethics Colloquia (School of Journalism, University of Missouri).
-She is the recipient of State University of New York chancellor’s award for excellence in scholarship for the 2012–13 academic year.
-She has been involved in training and in conducting workshops on ethics for print and television journalists in India, Pakistan, South Africa, Sri Lanka, and Kazakhstan.
+Shakuntala has received several grants and awards including the Ford Foundation Faculty Development Award (SUNY-Albany), Brookings Institute and School of Mass Communication at Tsinghua University short-term fellowship (Beijing, PRC), Senior Fulbright Scholarship (India), fellow at the Stellenbosch Institute of Advanced Study (Stellenbosch, South Africa), and fellow at the Ethics Colloquia (School of Journalism, University of Missouri).
+She is the recipient of State University of New York Chancellor’s Award for excellence in scholarship.

 - Ph.D., University of Massachusetts at Amherst (1993)

 - Diploma (Journalism), Center for Mass Media, India (1987)